 The surname Oldridge was first found in Devon where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Oldridge family
+Early History of the Oldridge family

 This web page shows only a small excerpt of our Oldridge research.
 Another 80 words (6 lines of text) covering the years 1600 and 1720 are included under the topic Early Oldridge History in all our PDF Extended History products and printed products wherever possible.